nightBaker/nightBaker.github.io/_posts/2019-2-22-dockerfile.md

 ---

 ## Problem
 We have Asp.net core 2.2 SPA with Angular 7 application.
-There is dockerfile which build docker image for out app below.
+Below, dockerfile which builds docker image for our app.

 ## Solution